annemck/spacex_launches/README.md

 ## Additional Notes

-This application uses Jest and React Testing Library for running tests.
-Jest has been installed as a development dependency.
+This application uses Jest, jest-axe and React Testing Library for running tests.
+Jest and jest-axe have been installed as a development dependency.
 To install it alongside production dependencies run:

 `npm install --dev`